Performance management and EPM: how to improve your decision-making

 Optimization of promotional campaigns, operational processes, customer satisfaction analysis, marketing reporting (conversion rate, cost of acquisition, return on advertising investment...)...

-Distribution, production, assortment, sales forecasting, inventory management...
+Distribution, production, assortment, sales forecasts, inventory management...

 Risk management, regulatory compliance...